JonasLundin/WIP/0000-use-pull-request-as-change-request.md

 ### Assumptions/Axioms for this proposal to work:
 - A Change is when something is merged to master
     - That means, when a PR is reviewed and approved and merged to master equals a Change.
-    - One could argue that a change is when something is put into production, however, in this proposal this would be when the merge to master häppens.
+    - One could argue that a change is when something is put into production, however, in this proposal this would be when the merge to master happens.
 One advantage of this is that a master merge almoste exclusively happens after a SCR-approval.
+- A Release is when something is merged to master on a production configuration repo
+    - That means, when a PR is reviewed and approved and merged to production config master equals a Release.
 - Github is our [CMDB](https://en.wikipedia.org/wiki/Configuration_management_database)
     - We would adopt that Github is our single point of truth when it comes to sofware and configuration.